Genetic testing gives people the chance to learn if their family history of breast cancer is due to an inherited gene mutation.

 For example, women with a BRCA1/2 mutation are screened more often and start screening at a younger age than other women.

-Screening with breast MRI in combination with mammography is also recommended for women who have a BRCA1/2 mutation.
-Mammography plus breast MRI is better than mammography alone at finding breast cancer in women with a BRCA1/2 mutation .
+Screening with breast MRI in addition to mammography is recommended for women who have a BRCA1/2 mutation.
+For these women, mammography plus breast MRI is better than mammography alone at finding breast cancer .

 Learn more about breast cancer screening for women with a BRCA1/2 mutation and other women at higher risk.